Bitcoin Cash: Difficulty adjustment algorithm

-Bitcoin and Bitcoin Cash both use a proof-of-work algorithm to timestamp every new block.
-The proof of work algorithm used is the same in both cases.
+Bitcoin Cash uses a proof-of-work algorithm to timestamp every new block.
 It can be described as a partial inversion of a hash function.
-Additionally, both Bitcoin and Bitcoin Cash target a new block to be generated every ten minutes on average.
+Bitcoin Cash targets a new block to be generated every ten minutes on average.
 The time needed to calculate a new block is influenced by a parameter called the mining difficulty.
 If the total amount of mining power increases, an increase of the mining difficulty can keep the block time roughly constant.
 Vice versa, if the mining power decreases, a decrease of the mining difficulty can keep the block time roughly constant.

-To keep the block generation time equal to ten minutes on average, both Bitcoin and Bitcoin Cash use an algorithm adjusting the mining difficulty parameter.
+To keep the block generation time equal to ten minutes on average, Bitcoin Cash uses an algorithm adjusting the mining difficulty parameter.
 This algorithm is called the difficulty adjustment algorithm (DAA).
-Originally, both Bitcoin and Bitcoin Cash used the same difficulty adjustment algorithm, adjusting the mining difficulty parameter every 2016 blocks.
+Originally, both bitcoin and Bitcoin Cash used the same difficulty adjustment algorithm, adjusting the mining difficulty parameter every 2016 blocks.
 Since 1 August 2017, Bitcoin Cash also used an addition to the DAA, called an Emergency Difficulty Adjustment (EDA) algorithm.
 EDA was used alongside the original DAA and it was designed to decrease the mining difficulty of Bitcoin Cash by 20%, if the time difference between 6 successive blocks was greater than 12 hours.

-EDA adjustments caused instabilities in mining difficulty of the Bitcoin Cash system, resulting in Bitcoin Cash being thousands of blocks ahead of Bitcoin.
+EDA adjustments caused instabilities in mining difficulty of the Bitcoin Cash system, resulting in Bitcoin Cash being thousands of blocks ahead of bitcoin.
 To address the problem with stability, a change of the Bitcoin Cash DAA was implemented and the EDA canceled.
 The change took effect on 13 November 2017.
 After the change, the Bitcoin Cash DAA adjusts the mining difficulty after each block.
 To calculate the difficulty for a new block, the Bitcoin Cash DAA uses a moving window of last 144 blocks.

-A group of researchers demonstrated that, as of June 2019, Bitcoin DAA fails to generate new blocks at a constant rate as long as the hash supply is elastic.
-In contrast to that, the group demonstrated that Bitcoin Cash DAA is stable even when the cryptocurrency price is volatile and the supply of hash power is highly elastic.